hackoregon/civic/README.md

 ---

 Hack Oregon's [React](http://facebook.github.io/react/) Component Library is a work in progress that encompasses platform components, a style guide, as well as data visualization components to be shared across projects.

 For styling, we are using [CSS Modules](https://github.com/css-modules/css-modules).

-The components that end up here were either built using React Storybook or integrate with it and therefore should be portable across projects.
+The components that end up here are either built using [React Storybook](https://getstorybook.io) or were ported into the Storybook dev environment.
+We believe this will allow us to make cross project compatibile components.

 Documentation for usage of these components and visual examples will be available on the [Hack Oregon's Storybook](https://hackoregon.github.io/component-library/).

 ### Contributing
 Our issues/requests are tracked on waffle.io **==>** [![Stories in Ready](https://badge.waffle.io/hackoregon/component-library.png?label=ready&title=Ready)](https://waffle.io/hackoregon/component-library)